Battle of Britain Monument, London

 The monument utilises a panelled granite structure 25 m long which was originally designed as a smoke outlet for underground trains when they were powered by steam engines.
 A walkway was cut obliquely through the middle of the structure, and is lined with panels of high relief sculpture in bronze depicting scenes from the Battle of Britain.
 The centrepiece is an approximately life sized sculpture of airmen scrambling for their aircraft during the battle.
-The outside of the monument is lined with bronze plaques listing 2,936 pilots and aircrew from 14 countries who took part in the battle on the Allied side.
+The outside of the monument is lined with bronze plaques listing 2,937 pilots and aircrew from 14 countries who took part in the battle on the Allied side.
 In July 2020, Ajax historian Martin Sugarman, lost a campaign to list one of the airmen, whose parents were born in Mandatory Palestine, as being “British-Israeli" or "British Palestinian”.
 A member of the London monument team advised that, with nearly 3,000 names on the memorial, there was “no prospect of post-unveiling correction”.

 The sculptor of the monument is Paul Day.
 The statue was cast by Morris Singer, which is the oldest established fine art foundry in the world and has cast many prominent statues and sculptures in London and around the world, including the lions and fountains in Trafalgar Square.

+The architectural historian Gavin Stamp wrote of the sculpture:

+Long, bronze relief friezes by Paul Day [...] are in a sort of 3-D super-realist style depicting pilots scrambling for action and giving Jerry a good hiding.
+The importance of that conflict for Britain and Europe and the heroism of those pilots certainly cannot be exaggerated, but do the events of 1940 really have to be recalled quite so literally?
+I am afraid these sculptures remind me of the cartoon strips illustrating the improbable adventures of 'Paddy Payne, Fighter Pilot' that I read in the Lion comic as a schoolboy.
+The objection to this work is not that it is figurative but that it is so childish and lacking in subtlety.